lmbarros/LD46-TheLighthouseAtTheEndOfTheUniverse/README.md

 License is GPL3.

 Game title is based on two books.
-Which ones is left as an exercise for the player. 🙂
+Fining out which ones is left as an exercise to the player. 🙂

 ## Credits